We have created a new website to use for Religious School!

 We will present relevant and compelling content that supports elementary age learners and their families at this unprecedented moment in time!

 K-3rd Learning Options

 All Judaic Studies classes are offered either Sunday mornings or Tuesday afternoons for 1-hour In-Person & 30-minute Online-Only sessions.
-Class modules will either be by student level or family (8-10 students required for family groups).
+Class modules will be by student level (8-10 students per class).
 Total of 25 Sessions.
 Class will be either Online-Only or In-Person-Only.

 4th & 5th Grade Learning Options

 Judaic Studies: Classes are offered either Sunday mornings or Tuesday afternoons for 1-hour In-Person & 30-minute Online-Only sessions.
-Class modules will either be by student level or family (8-10 students required for family groups).
+Class modules will be by student level (8-10 students per class).
 Total of 25 Sessions.
 Class will be either Online-Only or In-Person-Only.

 Hebrew Studies: Classes are offered either Sunday mornings or Weekday afternoons for 30-minute sessions.
 Class modules will be by student level.
 Total of 25 Sessions.
 Class is Online-Only.

 Your Judaic Studies and Hebrew Studies classes do not need to take place on the same day (these classes will not be held consecutively like previous years).

 We have 2 different learning opportunities for Judaic Studies:

 IN-PERSON WHEN POSSIBLE VS. ONLINE-ONLY LEARNING